Blind Spot & Photo-Based Art, Inc.

 Blind Spot Editions

 Blind Spot Editions was launched in tandem with the inaugural edition of the magazine in order to offer audiences the opportunity to own a piece of signed, limited edition fine art at an affordable price, and to give artists the opportunity to expose their work to a larger audience.
 Edition content generally coincides with work presented in each issue.
 Artists who have created editions include John Baldessari, Edward Burtynsky, Mitch Epstein, Justine Kurland, Richard Misrach, Vik Muniz, and James Welling.
-To see all available Blind Spot Editions, click here.
+To see available Blind Spot Editions, click here.

 Blind Spot Books

 Blind Spot Books was launched in 2002 with the publication of Richard Misrach's Pictures of Paintings.
 With eight titles in circulation, each Blind Spot Book lets audiences examine a previously unexplored body of work by an artist who has contributed significantly to contemporary photography.
-To see all Blind Spot Books, click here.

 Blind Spot Events

 Blind Spot has been producing public events since its inception: issue-release shows, traveling exhibitions, artists' talks, panel discussions, and more unconventional events like treasure hunts have all served to publicize both magazine and artists.
 In November of 2007 we produced the day-long "Collapsing Images Forum" as part of the "LIVE at the NYPL" series at the New York Public Library.
 The conference was comprised of a talk between filmmaker/photographer Jerry Schatzberg and artist Jack Pierson, and two panel discussions: one on the confluence of art and commerce in visual culture, and the other on the idea of truth in fine-art photography that has the trappings (if not always the values) of documentary work.
-For more information on upcoming events, please join our mailing list.
+For more information on upcoming events, check our Facebook page.